 I had to push my way through a front door that was almost falling apart to clear the mound of mail that lay on the floor.
 I had been back several times over the eight years but had made no special arrangements on the previous visit.
 It was a bit of a mess and was going to take a concerted effort to make it liveable.

 Over the following months I sealed the broken brickwork around the parapets and windows, rebuilt the bathroom and the bedroom, and applied for jobs.
+I’d had four articles on teaching international students published over the preceding year in a couple of ELT journals to give my CV a boost.
 Initially the prospects looked good, and I had interviews with several universities in the area.
 But this time it was different in some way as I was told I had “been away too long” or didn’t have a background of working in the area.
 Seemingly, experience overseas at university level was not considered beneficial when working with international students in this country.
 I had stepped back in time; an interviewer at the Open University appeared visibly confused when I discussed using email with distance learners.

 An alternative I’d looked into briefly when I came back from Italy was to change field and teach Literacy instead.
 There was some demand for teachers, though the rates of pay were appallingly low and I’d have done just as well driving a taxi.
 But at least as a profession it was related to what I had been doing.
 I did some preliminary training and started volunteering with a charity in Swansea.
 There was no money in it, but I could continue to draw benefits from the Jobcentre and any expenses were paid.